mibuthu/wp-link-view/readme.txt

 == Screenshots ==

-not available yet, will be added in a later release
+1. Admin page with a description of the usage and the available attributes
+2. Simple example page with a link list

 == Changelog ==

+= 0.1.1 (2011-03-03) =

+* Modified html-output of link list (use own function to render output for more flexibility)
+* Added attributes "show_cat_name" and "target"

-= 0.1.0 =
+= 0.1.0 (2012-02-27) =

 * Initial release